docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 ### ReserveMemory

-A plugin instance can call ReserveMemory as a request to reserve space so that Premiere’s media cache does not use it.
+A plugin instance can call ReserveMemory as a request to reserve space so that Premiere's media cache does not use it.
 Each time ReserveMemory is called, it updates Premiere Pro on how many bytes the plugin instance is currently reserving.
 The amount specified is absolute, rather than cumulative.
-So to release any reserved memory to be made available to Premiere Pro’s media cache, call it with a size of 0.
-However, it’s not needed to reset this when exporters are destructed on *exSDK_EndInstance*, since the media manager will be deleting all the references anyways.
+So to release any reserved memory to be made available to Premiere Pro's media cache, call it with a size of 0.
+However, it's not needed to reset this when exporters are destructed on *exSDK_EndInstance*, since the media manager will be deleting all the references anyways.

-ReserveMemory changes the maximum size of Premiere’s Media Cache.
+ReserveMemory changes the maximum size of Premiere's Media Cache.
 So if the cache size starts at 10 GB, and you reserve 1 GB, then the cache will not grow beyond 9 GB.
 ReserveMemory will reserve a different amount of memory, depending on the amount of available memory in the system, and what other plugin instances have already reserved.
 The media cache needs a minimum amount of memory to play audio, render, etc.

 Starting in version 2 of the suite, introduced in CS4, there are calls to allocate/deallocate memory.
 This is necessary for exporters, which are not passed the legacy memFuncs.